pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 PersistentVolume / Storage Backend
 ```

-Detailed PV/PVC behavior is studied later in the storage section.
+Detailed PV and PVC behavior is studied later in the storage section.

 ---